mateuszjurewicz/notes_public/notes/English Vocabulary.md

 the quick-face-mask-change art popular in Sichuan operas.
 - `(false) bill of goods`
 as in "to be sold a (false) bill of goods, means to be made a false promise.
 Bill of goods is just a list of items, negative connotation comes from paying for a list of items but never actually receiving the items.
 In RDR2 Arthur responds to being threatened with _eternity_ with "I hope it's hot and terrible, otherwise I'll feel I've been sold a false bill of goods".
+- `Boston marriage`
+historically, the cohabitation of two wealthy women, independent of financial support from a man.
+The term is said to have been in use in New England in the late 19th/early 20th century, refers to Henry James novel.
+Some of these relationships were romantic in nature and might now be considered a lesbian relationship; others were not.
 - `bury the lede`
 to hide the more important piece of news among less important details. `Lede` is the introductory portion of a news story, commonly the first sentence.
 Often confused with "lead", originates from print journalism, where "lead" also means the strip of metal separating lines of type.
 - `cassock` aka `soutane`